 The restaurant group’s eight chains, which include Olive Garden, Longhorn Steakhouse, and Cheddar’s Scratch Kitchen, combined for $1.97 billion in total sales for the period ending Nov.
-25, an increase of five percent.
-Same-store restaurant sales additionally grew two percent, according to the company.
+25, an increase of 5 percent.
+Same-store restaurant sales additionally grew 2 percent, according to the company.

-Company guest count, however, declined 1 percent at the pasta chain.
+Olive Garden’s guest count, however, declined 1 percent.
 Darden CEO Eugene Lee credited the drop in foot traffic to the restaurant running fewer promotions over the quarter.
-Olive Garden all but limited incentives over the three months to its Buy one, Take One Dinner and Never Ending Pasta Bowls.
+Olive Garden all but limited incentives over the three months to its Buy one, Take One Dinner and Never Ending Pasta Bowls deals.
 While it’s possible the strategy could have discouraged customers from dining at the chain, Olive Garden found customers willingly traded up for pricier options on the menu, which also helped boost average checks.